Data Foundation

 • You’re scaling fast and your data infrastructure can’t keep up

-• Leadership wants AI use cases, but your data is inconsistent, undocumented, or unreliable
+• Leadership wants AI answers or predictive workflows, but the underlying marketing, ad, product, and revenue metrics are inconsistent, undocumented, or unreliable

 This isn't the right service if...